loda-lang/loda-lang.github.io/mining.md

 We honor your contributions: you can include your name in mined programs.
 All mined programs are stored in the [loda-programs](https://github.com/loda-lang/loda-programs) repository.

-To receive updates on new miner findings, you can check out the [latest commits](https://github.com/loda-lang/loda-programs/commits/main) or subscribe to the [@lodaminer](https://twitter.com/lodaminer) channel on Twitter, or [join us on Slack](https://loda-lang.slack.com/).
-It includes a channel that posts new programs in real-time.
+To receive updates on new miner findings, you can check out the [latest commits](https://github.com/loda-lang/loda-programs/commits/main) or join our [Slack workspace](https://loda-lang.slack.com/), which includes a channel with real-time updates on new and updated programs.